 - Click Save.

-- Users who navigate to your site will need to use the username and password listed on the Utilities page.
+- Users who navigate to your site will need to enter the username and password listed on the Utilities page.

-- To disable password protection, simply uncheck the boxes and click save.
+- To disable password protection, simply uncheck the boxes in the “Password Protected” section and click save.

 Some users may be prompted to enter the username and password more than one time in order to view the site.
 This can occur when you have content or assets loading from more than one domain.
 For example, you might have images at [environment].wpengine.com/image.jpg as well as www.mycoolsite.com/image2.jpg.

 To avoid this, ensure your assets’ paths utilize only a single domain, or use relative paths in your site’s code.